 Serve your pumpkin risotto sprinkled with more parmesan cheese and a good grating of freshly ground black pepper and a bit more fresh sage.

-The extra parmesan cheese will melt lovingly into the already rich creaminess of the risotto and the black pepper with give that extra little kick of heat just enough to cut the sweetness of the pumpkin.
+The extra parmesan cheese will melt lovingly into the already rich creaminess of the risotto and the black pepper will give that extra little kick of heat just enough to cut the sweetness of the pumpkin.

 No fresh sage?
 Then use dried sage but go easy as it is a very strong herb.
 You use half the quantity of dried herbs as you would fresh herbs.
 This is because their flavour is far more concentrated by drying.